swingaxe/piratr/README.md

 ![](assets/architecture.jpg)

+- PIRATR builds upon the PI3DETR repository, that you can find [here](https://github.com/fafraob/pi3detr.git).

 ## Installation
 Our code is tested with PyTorch 2.5.1, CUDA 12.1 and Python 3.11.10.
 It may and probably will work with other versions too.